 – Implementation of the direct agreement procedure in the e-Procurement information system,

 – The possibility of conducting the complete procedure of a direct agreement through the portal.
-On the portal, in that case, there are two options for publishing an invitation to submit a price/offer proposal (open and closed invitation).
+In that case, there are two options on the portal for publishing a call for price proposals/offers (open and closed call).

-– Publication of the award notice, as well as the publication of the annual notice on the awarded contracts in the case of a competitive request for the submission of bids
+– Publication of the award notice, as well as the publication of the annual notice on the awarded contracts in the case of a competitive request for tender submission procedure

-– Mandatory publication of the procurement plan on the portal
+– Obligatory publication of the procurement plan on the portal

 – Publication of procurement notification/annual notification for services from Annex II according to the new Rulebook

-– Obligatory publication of the basic elements of the contract
+– Mandatory publication of the basic elements of the contract

 – Publication of information for the negotiation procedure without publication of procurement notices and implementation of all phases of that procedure through the portal

 – Informing the bidder about the received complaint through the portal

 – Introducing/marking a new offer status